lasp/xmera/src/simulation/deviceInterface/singleAxisProfiler/singleAxisProfiler.rst

 ----------
 The only required input to this module that must be set by the user is the spinning body rotation axis expressed as a unit vector in Mount frame components ``rotHat_M``.
-This section outlines the steps needed to set up this single axis profiler module in python using Basilisk.
+This section outlines the steps needed to set up this single axis profiler module in python using Xmera.

 #.
 Import the singleAxisProfiler class::

-    from Basilisk.simulation import singleAxisProfiler
+    from Xmera.simulation import singleAxisProfiler

 #.
 Create an instantiation of the module::